 Questions

-In this page we list all the questions of the template, in the order that they are asked.
+In this page we list all the questions of the template, in various formats.
 Some of these questions are skipped because they are guessed.

-To answer any of these question via the Julia interface, you can pass a dictionary to the generate
+To answer any of these question directly via the Julia API, you can pass a dictionary to the generate

 or apply